language-dev243/lila-language-data/README.md

 ### checking against csvs
 - ensure that the words read from the source csv are checked against the data csvs before any further processing steps

+### switching to json
+- convert the exisiting word data from csv files to json files

+### checking against json
+- ensure that the words read from the source json file are checked against the data json files before any further processing steps

 ### enforcing typescript
 - set up and enforce typeScript in the project to ensure type safety and maintainability